lrcfmd/MolecularSetTransformer/README.md

 |     9         |     Devogelaer   et al, Cryst.
 Growth Des., 2021, 21, 3428–3437             |     30 (18 negatives + 12 positives)         |                                                 |
 |     10        |     Wu et al, Cryst.
 Growth Des., 2021, 21, 4531–4546                       |     63 (22 negatives + 41 positives)         |     COSMO-RS, MC                                |

+## You can  now visualize the data with streamlite and get quick predictions by using your SMILES pairs

+    streamlite app.py